 Federal Member for Ballarat (Victoria)

-Parliamentary Secretary for Health
+Shadow Minister for Health

 Catherine King began her career in Ballarat as a social worker and subsequently spent five years working with young people and their families.
 Immediately before her election, she was working as a consultant specialising in health, education and community services.
 In 1991, she won the Victorian Young Achiever of the Year Award (Community Service) for her work in the Ballarat community.